About-France.com A guide to French cheese

 Cheeses and wine.

 You'll read a lot of pompous advice about how such and such a cheese goes well with such and such a wine.
 When this is not merely a marketing gambit by regional tourist boards and local farmers associations, anxious to sell as much local produce as possible, it is often just sophisticated brain-washing.
-The truth of the matter is that cheese and wine go together, and as long as you follow a few basic guidelines, you can match almost any wine with any cheese.
+The truth of the matter is that cheese and wine go together, and as long as you follow a few basic guidelines, you can match a wide range of wines with any cheese.

 There is one exception; sweet white wines do not go well with cheese - unless the cheese is being used in a sweet/sour combination.